Frequently Asked Questions

 I signed up for a harvest, and now I can’t go.
 What should I do?

 The email that you receive after signing up for the harvest has a link in it to use if you need to cancel.
 Cancelling gives someone else a chance to attend the harvest.
+This also applies to the waiting list - cancel that spot if you find out that you would not be able to attend if you wre promoted to the roster.

 Do I have to stay at the harvest for the entire time?